Providence RI: Beehive of Creativity

 Exterior shot of popular coffee house, Coffee Exchange in Providence's East End

-Restaurants In Providence RI
+Providence RI Restaurants

 RECHARGE: Coffee Exchange

-In the funky Fox Point neighborhood of Providence RI, the Coffee Exchange hits all the buzz words – Fair Trade, Sustainable, Organic – rendering it the hot spot for very a diverse clientele.
-Walk in any morning to find the dew of youth chatting with cane-wielding seniors, tattoos and pinstripes, all enjoying that first (or fifth) jolt of caffeine.
+In the funky Fox Point neighborhood of Providence RI, the Coffee Exchange hits all the buzzwords – Fair Trade, Sustainable, Organic – rendering it the hot spot for very a diverse clientele.
+Walk in any morning to find the dew of youth chatting with cane-wielding seniors, tattoos, and pinstripes, all enjoying that first (or fifth) jolt of caffeine.
 A buzzing place for sure.

 Wooden bowl heaped with chopped salad, Red Stripe, Providence, RI